-Interstate 910 is the hidden designation for the West Bank Expressway, which is signed as Business U.S. 90.
-This designation is a precursor to the Future Interstate 49 extension, which will take over all of existing Interstate 910 once it is constructed parallel to existing U.S. 90 between Lafayette and New Orleans.
-Since the Interstate 49 construction project will take some time to be completed, the temporary Interstate 910 designation for this section of the Future Interstate 49 freeway is logical.
+Signed in the field as Business U.S. 90, Interstate 910 is the hidden route number for the West Bank Expressway.
+This designation is a precursor to the Future Interstate 49 extension, which may take over all of existing I-910 once it is constructed parallel to existing U.S. 90 between Lafayette and the greater New Orleans area.

 History and Status

 U.S. 90 Business in New Orleans was designated as a part of Future Interstate 49 in 1991 by federal legislation.
-Kam Movassaghi, secretary of the state Department of Transportation and Development (LADOTD), requested federal officials in May 1999 to formally label U.S. 90 Business in New Orleans and along the Westbank Expressway as part of Interstate 49 along with a section of U.S. 90 freeway from Raceland to Berwick.
-Federal officials rejected the two requests in September 1999 because neither were connected to the existing Interstate 49 and instead offered to make the New Orleans segment a spur of I-10 until I-49 is extended.1
+Kam Movassaghi, secretary of the state Department of Transportation and Development (LADOTD), requested federal officials in May 1999 to formally label both U.S. 90 Business in New Orleans and along the Westbank Expressway as part of Interstate 49 as well as a section of U.S. 90 freeway from Raceland to Berwick.
+Federal officials rejected the two requests in September 1999 because neither were connected to the existing Interstate 49.
+Instead officials offered to make the New Orleans segment a spur of I-10 until I-49 is extended.2

-The new Interstate 910 designation came to fruition when it was approved by AASHTO on October 1, 1999, but it was never signed.
-The October 31, 2002, Interstate Route Log and Finders List, published by the Federal Highway Administration, revealed that the Interstate 910 designation is official on its Auxiliary Routes page, so Interstate 910 is an unsigned, "hidden" Interstate.
+The Interstate 910 designation came to fruition when it was approved by AASHTO on October 1, 1999, but it was not signed.
+The October 31, 2002, Interstate Route Log and Finders List, published by the Federal Highway Administration, revealed that the Interstate 910 designation is official on its Auxiliary Routes page with 9.70 miles.

 "The signing of the Westbank Expressway as I-910 is still on hold due to the inclusion of this section of highway in the Future I-49 Corridor.
 The Department is about to initiate work on an Environmental Impact Statement for 37 miles west of the Westbank Expressway.
 At the conclusion of that study, we will be in a better position to determine how to proceed."